anshumanjadiya1102/anshumanjadiya1102/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)
 > A suite of Java applications designed to showcase clean UI, productivity, and coding efficiency. <br>
 My latest produces include:
-- Java Calculator
-- Java Todo-App
+- Java Calculator- *A modern calculator GUI with number and operator buttons, styled with a blue "=" button.*
+- Java Todo-App-  *A terminal-based To-Do application showing available commands and a sample task list.*
-- Java Number Guessing Game
+- Java Number Guessing Game- *A command-line number guessing game where the user guesses until correct.*
+- Java Football Game- *A JavaFX-powered 2D Multiplayer Football Game with real-time play and CSS-styled GUI.*

 <div align="center">